 - Wash your hands often with soap and clean water (if available) or with hand sanitizer (containing at least 60% alcohol).
 Proper hand hygiene will help you avoid illness from bacteria and viruses.

 - Use caution around downed power lines, water-affected electrical outlets, and broken gas lines.

 - Avoid driving through moving or standing water.

 - Pay attention for signs of heat stress.
 Heat stress can result in heat stroke (a medical emergency), heat exhaustion, or heat cramps.

 - Avoid stray or frightened animals.
+In addition to the risk of rabies, all animal bites carry a risk of bacterial infection.
 Seek medical help immediately if you are bitten or scratched by an animal.

 - Avoid direct contact with human remains.
 (If you are a relief worker helping with human remains, see the Interim Health Recommendations for Workers Who Handle Human Remains After a Disaster.)

 Mosquito-borne illnesses such as Zika*, dengue, and chikungunya may be found in these areas.
 Travelers should take steps to prevent bug bites.
 Malaria is also a risk in Haiti and parts of the Dominican Republic, so travelers should talk to their doctor or health care provider about taking medicine to prevent it.

 *Because Zika can cause serious birth defects and be spread through sex as well as mosquito bites, partners of pregnant women and couples considering pregnancy should take prevention steps during and after travel.
 Pregnant women should NOT travel to areas with risk of Zika.